metamn/react/content/blog/on-design-systems-3/index.md

 The design / development separation exists because current UX/UI design tools and processes, even following the design systems paradigm, produce visual deliverables, which later must be translated to code &mdash; implemented on target platforms, in a specific context.

-This article examines the translation in the web context.
+This article examines implementation in the web context.

 How to develop consistent UIs with web technologies?
 How to implement a consistently designed UI on the web platform?